MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 ### The typist

 The person at the keyboard is the typist.
 It is a fairly simple role.
-You can "be at the keyboard" in languages and editors you are not unfamiliar with.
-There are two important things that are required for a happy typist experience:
+You qualifies you to be the typist?
+You can "be the typist" in languages you are not familiar with, editors you have never used before on code bases you have never looked at before.
+To be the typist press keys, trust the mob and be comfortable working with an incomplete understanding.

+Pressing keys on a keyboard is easy and requires little explanation.
+Trusting the mob and working with incomplete understanding requires a little more explanation.

+> - Press keys
-1) Trust the mob
+> - Trust the mob
-2) Become comfortable working with incomplete understanding
+> - Become comfortable working with incomplete understanding

 #### Trust the mob